How to start podcasting

 - outro.

-When looking at the overall picture, you could choose podcast topics based around similar themes that can easily be split into a series.
+When looking at the overall picture, you could choose podcast topics based on similar themes that can easily be split into a series.
 This is great for giving listeners an idea of what's to come and to keep them engaged for the long term.

 6. Source your guests

-Be aware that guests can drop out, so factor this into the process and the deadline you've set for releasing your episodes.
+- All eventualities - be aware that guests can drop out, so factor this into the process and the deadline you've set for releasing your episodes.

 7. Record and edit your podcast

 - Settings and recording levels - ensure the microphone sound is connected to the computer's USB port.
-Aim for a reasonable audio level that's not too loud to reduce any distortion, as you can always increase the volume when editing.
+Aim for a reasonable audio level that's not too loud to reduce distortion, as you can always increase the volume when editing.

 - Position of your microphone - for a natural sound, position the mic just to the side of your face and angle it slightly towards your mouth, about two to four inches away.

-The editing stage involves:
+The editing stage

 - adding your intro/outro